 Just as there are levels of learning in education, there are also levels of learning in the teachings by the Holy Spirit.

 Just as there are specializations in education, there are specializations in the teachings by the Holy Spirit.

 I hope you now understand why God requires us to go to school.

-5. Study to Serve God
+5. Use Education to Serve God

 The primary goal of God on earth is to reconcile men to Himself through our Lord Jesus Christ.
 Since the world is used to the education system, it makes sense for God to require His children to go through the same education system for them to win people of the world to Him.

 People of the world do not know God.
 They do not understand the things of God.
 The only way we can reach to them is through the things they know of which education is one of them.